Travis Kelce Reveals How He Convinced Taylor Swift to Go on a Date

 Travis Kelce reveals how he convinced Taylor Swift to go on a date with him.
-He explains that there were people in Swift's circle who played Cupid and helped them connect.
-Kelce also mentions how Swift's cousins took pictures in front of his locker when she played at Arrowhead Stadium.
+He explains that there were people in Swift's circle who played Cupid and helped him connect with her.
+He also mentions that Swift's cousins took pictures in front of his locker when she played at Arrowhead Stadium.

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: TheTorontoSun » / 🏆 23. in CA
+Read more: calgarysun » / 🏆 63. in CA

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.